 Clinical Trials in Europe

-January - June 2020 Research report
+Y 2021 Research report

+Location Data

-Location Data Trial Data
+Trial Data

 Sponsor Data

 Subject Data

 Data Search and Analysis

 About ACROSS

 Location Data

 For the purposes of this white paper, Europe is defined as macro-region incorporating 31 countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Republic of Cyprus, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and still UK.
-During the past three decades Europe has emerged as the most prominent region for conducting clinical trials, accounting for over 1/3 of the total number of studies conducted Worldwide in the first half of 2020.^[1] High level of Healthcare expenditures (as a proportion of GDP) - means not only significant market demand potential - but also widespread opportunities for the development and testing of innovative therapies.
+During the past three decades Europe has emerged as the most prominent region for conducting clinical trials, accounting for over 1/3 of the total number of studies conducted Worldwide in the year 2021.^[1] High level of Healthcare expenditures (as a proportion of GDP) - means not only significant market demand potential - but also widespread opportunities for the development and testing of innovative therapies.
 The majority of European countries have robust healthcare systems with high standards of quality and equally high levels of professional qualification for healthcare professionals involved in clinical research activities.
-39% of commercial clinical trial sites participating in clinical trials are located in Europe - this equates to approximately 135,000 hospitals across Europe.^[2] The Top-5 European countries by the number of initiated clinical trials in the first half of 2020 were - UK, Germany, France, Spain and Italy - and they account for about 50% of European sites involved in clinical research activities.^[3]
+39% of commercial clinical trial sites participating in clinical trials are located in Europe - this equates to approximately 135,000 hospitals across Europe.^[2] The Top-5 European countries by the number of initiated clinical trials in the first half of 2021 were - UK, Germany, France, Spain and Italy - and they account for about 50% of European sites involved in clinical research activities.^[3]

 One Regulatory space is managed by the European Medicines Agency (EMA) - for all European Union (EU) countries, and one centralized database exists for all clinical trials initiated in EU countries - namely, EudraCT^[4].
 Thanks to the regulation regarding clinical trials with drugs of human use (EU Regulation 536/2014), the rules for conducting clinical trials are the same across the European Union.
-There are also plenty of opportunities for conducting clinical studies and registration of treatments for Rare Diseases - thanks to the European Reference Networks.^[5] Clinical Trials Regulations may be found on the EMA website.^[6] Trial Data

-During the first half of 2020 there were 4,629 clinical trials initiated in European countries including local and bioequivalence studies.
-This represents a 5% growth in comparison with the previous year when a total of 4,399 studies were initiated.

-However, if one excludes bioequivalence studies and studies without FDA-defined Phase there were only 1,692 clinical trials initiated during the first half of 2020 compared to 1,903 studies initiated in previous year with year on year decline rate of 6%. countries during the first half of 2020 were related to Oncology, Infectious Diseases, Cardiology, Endocrinology and Gastroenterology.
+There are also plenty of opportunities for conducting clinical studies and registration of treatments for Rare Diseases - thanks to the European Reference Networks.^[5] Clinical Trials Regulations may be found on the EMA website.^[6] Trial Data During the Year 2021 there were 12,448 clinical trials initiated in European countries including local and bioequivalence studies.
+This represents a 7% growth in comparison with the previous year when a total of 11,656 studies were initiated.
+However, if one excludes bioequivalence studies and studies without FDA-defined Phase there were only 5,218 clinical trials initiated during the Year 2021 compared to 4,815 studies initiated in previous year with year on year growth rate of 8%.
+The largest number of clinical trials initiated in European countries during the Year 2021 were related to Oncology, Infectious Diseases, Cardiology, Endocrinology and Gastroenterology.
 Other prominent therapy areas included Dermatology and Rheumatology.
-The largest number of clinical trials initiated in European